kemoycampbell/mkdocs-AJ_Connor_Kemoy/courseProjectCode/Metrics/README.md

 - Blank lines

 ## Testability
-MkDocs uses SonarQube code coverage in its setup.
-We take advantage of this by leveraging the SonarQube API and parsing the coverage reports for each of the unit tests.
+MkDocs uses Codecov code coverage in its setup.
+We take advantage of this by leveraging the Codecov API and parsing the coverage reports for each of the unit tests.

 We are particularly interested in the percentage of coverage, total lines, total lines covered, and total line misses for each file.
 We display the results in a node and node-children format so that it is easy to understand.